1kohei1/sd-scheduler/memo.md

 - [ ] In maximum, make faculty to be booked up to 5 if not admin (v3) Hear to professors
 - [ ] Refactor db.util to return the promise (currently some function requires calling .exec, and some are not)
 - [ ] Test presentation 1 hour reminder API
+- [ ] Export presentation to the scheduling app faculty uses

 NOTES: